MatthiasScholz/camper-ui/README.md

 # M5Stack Tough (ESP-32) Sailing Instruments Display and Autopilot Control

-M5Stack Tough (ESP-32) Sailing Instruments Display and Autopilot Control Arduino sketches
+M5Stack Tough (ESP-32) Camper Instruments Display and Autopilot Control Arduino sketches

 With LVGL UI

-Mostly oriented for boating projects (can be interesting to RV and off-grid living users, or Arduino and esp32 or other microcontroller enthusiasts and hobbyists)
+Mostly oriented for camper van projects (can be interesting to RV and off-grid living users, or Arduino and esp32 or other microcontroller enthusiasts and hobbyists)

-## Set up on a boat
+## Set up

 * Turn on your boat instruments
 * Boot your boat computer with SignalK.
 Make sure it is accessible on your local boat Wi-Fi.